Rothschild family: Jewish identity and positions on Zionism

-Baron Edmond James de Rothschild (known in Israel simply as "the Baron Rothschild" or "the Benefactor" (Hebrew: "HaNadiv"), youngest son of James Jacob de Rothschild, was a patron of the first permanent settlement in Palestine at Rishon-LeZion (1882).
+Baron Edmond James de Rothschild (known in Israel simply as "the Baron Rothschild" or "the Benefactor" (Hebrew: "HaNadiv")), youngest son of James Jacob de Rothschild, was a patron of the first permanent settlement in Palestine at Rishon-LeZion (1882).
 He also provided funding for the establishment of Petah Tikva as a permanent settlement (1883).
-Overall, he bought from Ottoman landlords 2–3% of the land which now makes up present-day Israel.
+Overall, he bought from Ottoman landlords 2–3% of the land.
 After Baron de Hirsch died in 1896, the Hirsch-founded Jewish Colonisation Association (ICA) started supporting the settlement of Palestine (1896), and Baron Rothschild took an active role in the organization and transferred his Palestinian land holdings as well as 15 million francs to it.
 In 1924, he reorganized the Palestinian branch of the ICA into the Palestine Jewish Colonisation Association (PICA), which acquired more than 125000 acres of land and set up business ventures.

 In Tel Aviv, the Rothschild Boulevard is named after him, as are a number of localities throughout Israel which he assisted in founding, including Metulla, Zikhron Ya'akov, Rishon Lezion and Rosh Pina.
 A park in Boulogne-Billancourt, Paris, the Parc Edmond de Rothschild (Edmond de Rothschild Park), is also named after its founder.
 The Rothschilds also played a significant part in the funding of Israel's governmental infrastructure.
 James A. de Rothschild financed the Knesset building as a gift to the State of Israel and the Supreme Court of Israel building was donated to Israel by Dorothy de Rothschild.
 Outside the President's Chamber is displayed the letter Dorothy de Rothschild wrote to then Prime Minister Shimon Peres expressing her intention to donate a new building for the Supreme Court.

-Interviewed by Haaretz in 2010, Baron Benjamin Rothschild, a Swiss-based member of the banking family, said that he supported the Israeli–Palestinian peace process: "I understand that it is a complicated business, mainly because of the fanatics and extremists – and I am talking about both sides.
+The Rothschilds also established the "Yad Hanadiv" philanthropic foundation in 1958.
+Interviewed by Haaretz in 2010, Baron Benjamin Rothschild, who was a Swiss-based member of the banking family, said that he supported the Israeli–Palestinian peace process: "I understand that it is a complicated business, mainly because of the fanatics and extremists – and I am talking about both sides.
 I think you have fanatics in Israel. ...
 In general I am not in contact with politicians.
 I spoke once with Netanyahu.
 I met once with an Israeli finance minister, but the less I mingle with politicians the better I feel."
-Due to a dispute with the Israeli tax authorities, the baron refuses to visit Israel.
-But his wife Ariane de Rothschild often visits Israel where she manages the Caesarea Foundation.
+Due to a dispute with the Israeli tax authorities, the baron refused to visit Israel.
+But his widow Ariane de Rothschild often visits Israel where she manages the Caesarea Foundation.
 She says: "It is insulting that the state [Israel] casts doubt on us.
 If there is a family that does not have to prove its commitment to Israel, it's ours."